AhmadKaiserDiab/Algorithms-and-Problems-Solving/README.md

 # Algorithms & problem Solving
 This Repo Will Contain My Solutions for "Algorithms & problem Solving" Series From [ProgrammingAdvices.Com](https://programmingadvices.com/)

-The Solutions Foucesed on "Divide & Conquer" & "Clean Code" principles
+The Solution Method Foucesed on "Divide & Conquer" & "Clean Code" principles